PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-09 09:28:56
+Last updated: 2024-04-09 09:29:30
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: .OkaySomebody's got to teach this kid to swear, it's embarrassing. - Meemaw